pwighton/ci-qms/SOP-002--Document_and_Records_Controls_Procedure.md

-This Standard Operating Procedure (SOP) establishes the systematic approach for creating, reviewing, approving, distributing, maintaining, and archiving documents and records related to *clinical investigations* conducted by __NewInstitue__.
+This Standard Operating Procedure (SOP) establishes the systematic approach for creating, reviewing, approving, distributing, maintaining, and archiving documents and records related to *observational studies* conducted by __NewInstitue__.
 It ensures document integrity, traceability and compliance with regulatory requirements.

 ## 2.0 SCOPE

-This procedure applies to all controlled documents and records generated or received during the design, conduct, and reporting of *clinical investigations*
+This procedure applies to all controlled documents and records generated or received during the design, conduct, and reporting of *observational studies*

 Documents and records created during study design are initially developed under [SOP-001: Design Controls Procedure](SOP-001--Design_Controls_Procedure.md) and